nology-tech/wov-client-project/README.md

 - The player's password is starred out.
 - The buttons allow the user to edit their profile data and sign out.

+### Leaderboard Page
+- The Leaderboard page contains each users score, ranking them in order from high to low.
+- It allows for users to see how many points other users have.
+- The user can also navigate to the leaderboard page.